 Order from Amazon.co.uk or Amazon.com or direct from Pen and Sword (if you quote 291042 in the ‘Submit Voucher’ box on the final ‘field’ of the Pen and Sword order form you will receive a discount: you can also order by telephone from Pen & Sword on 01226 734222).

 This book is supported by a series of short films.
-The first, made in May 2016, is about our evolutionary family history and can be seen here (Ancient Origins reviewer Petros Koutoupis commented ‘this was a very enjoyable video.
+The first was made in May 2016 and is about our evolutionary family history (Ancient Origins reviewer Petros Koutoupis commented ‘this was a very enjoyable video.
 It really starts to bring the publication of the same name to life’).
-The second, about our ancient ancestors in Stone Age Britain, was completed in July 2016, and is here, and the third, about our Neolithic, Bronze and Iron Age ancestors in Britain, which I completed in September 2016, is here.
+The second, about our ancient ancestors in Stone Age Britain, was completed in July 2016, and the third, about our Neolithic, Bronze and Iron Age ancestors in Britain, was finished in September 2016.
 Although I have been a TV presenter for many years now, the process of film-making is new to me and you will see, I hope, a gradual improvement in the films, as I learned the various techniques and skills of using the editing software, and of editing itself.
 The films are intended to support and even add to the book, but it is the book which remains the heart and soul of my work, and I do hope they will encourage you to buy and read it.